Death Valley National Park is unlike any place you've ever been, ever.

 4.)
 Go for a drive

 You would have to be superb physical condition to attempt hiking in Death Valley National Park in the summer (heck, really at any time of year).
 And even then it's likely the rangers would advise against it.
 But driving, especially on the main scenic routes, is safe and comfortable.
-This is why you want to rent a car in USA travels!
-It opens up your travel plans to so many incredible possibilities.
 You should still check with the staff to ensure your intended route is safe for the day and you should still take generous water provisions in your road-worthy vehicle, but overall this is a low stress and very comfortable way to explore the park.

 Two of my personal favourite drives are Mustard Canyon and the Artist's Pallet and, while there are some places where you can't easily stop for fear of blocking the road, there are plenty of scenic lookouts where you can pull over, take tons of photos, and walk a few steps to enjoy the silence of the park.